LangID: See primary language identifier.

 logical partition: See logical drive.

-logical unit number (LUN): A number used to identify a disk on a given disk controller.
+logical unit number (LUN): A number that is used to identify a disk on a given disk controller.